 One of the best ways to make strides in your career is by watching others succeed, by making note of how

-That’s why we’ve selected 20 young professionals to keep your eye on this year, go-getters under 35 who are pushing the envelope and influencing their industry — and sometimes even the world.
+That’s why we’ve selected 20 young professionals to keep your eye on this year, go-getters under 35 who are pushing the envelope and influencing their industry -- and sometimes even the world.

 You may recognize a few of these names, but we made an effort to feature Millennials who aren’t regulars on watch lists, folks who are up-and-coming.

-Many — but not all — have a strong personal brand.
+Many -- but not all -- have a strong personal brand.
 Most importantly, for each of the young people we’ve chosen, their best work is still ahead of them.

 For future Brazen watch lists, we may implement a nomination process, but this list was compiled by us, the Brazen Life editors, incorporating suggestions from the Brazen community via our blog, Facebook and Twitter.